 The starting point of this L2H tour is in Bremerhaven and leads over 38.7 kilometers to the highest natural elevation in Bremen in Friedehorstpark (32.5 meters high).
 You can do this tour in one or two days.
 It offers a great opportunity to get to know the state of Bremen better and to explore new paths.

 The starting point of this L2H hike is the banks of the Rhine near Lorchhausen, west of Wiesbaden.
-The route leads 206 kilometers through the Rheingau, partly along the Taunushöhenweg and the Rheinhöhenweg and offers wonderful views.
-The destination of the hike is the Wasserkuppe in the Fulda district - at 950 meters, the highest point in Hesse.
+The route leads 214 kilometers through the Rheingau, partly along the Taunushöhenweg and the Rheinhöhenweg and offers wonderful views.
+The aim of the hike is the Wasserkuppe in the district of Fulda - at…

 The starting point of this L2H hike is opposite Wittenberge on the banks of the Elbe.
 This route leads past Wolfsburg into the Harz Mountains, up to the Brocken, the highest point in Saxony-Anhalt at 1141.2 meters.
 The route is a total of 206 kilometers, so it should be divided into several daily stages.